Dk8494/cattle-bread-detection-using-CNN/README.md

-🐄 Cattle Breed Detection Using Deep Learning
+🐄 Cattle Breed Detection Using Deep Learning 📌 Project Overview

-📌 Overview
+Cattle Breed Detection Using Deep Learning is an AI-powered computer vision system designed to automatically identify cattle breeds from images.
+The project uses a Convolutional Neural Network (CNN) trained on cattle images and is deployed as a Streamlit web application for real-time, user-friendly predictions.

-This project implements a Cattle Breed Detection System using Deep Learning and Computer Vision.
-A trained Convolutional Neural Network (CNN) model classifies cattle images into predefined breeds.
-The system is deployed using a Streamlit web application for real-time, user-friendly predictions.
+This project is ideal for farmers, researchers, and smart agriculture solutions.

 🐮 Supported Cattle Breeds

-The model detects the following cattle breeds:
+The system can accurately classify the following cattle breeds:

 Ayrshire Cattle